Rimurutempestx/Semantic-content-recommendation-system-with-Amazon-SageMaker/README.md

 It was now time to deploy the content recommendation model, As I did with the NTM model, I da to define a helper function for the k-NN model to launch the endpoint.
 In the helper function, the accept token applications/jsonlines; verbose=true tells the k-NN model to return all the cosine distances instead of just the closest neighbor.
 To build a recommendation engine, I need to get the top-k suggestions by the model, for which I need to set the verbose parameter to true, instead of the default, false (function for the k-NN model to launch the endpoint file).
 Next I had to preprocess the test data so that I can run inferences (Preprocess the test data file).

+Now that it's deployed I can explore the reccomendation model.
+I can plot the topic distributions of the test topics, compared to the closest k topics recommended by the k-NN model (Plot topic distributions file).

+After running diffrent codes to plot the topic distribution everything was running and working together pretty smoothly.
+This project was more on the easy side, I ran into maybe one or two hiccups but i fixed those problems pretty quickly.
+Overall this was actually really fun considering I got to use and play around with a lot of services that I haven't used before.